abpframework/abp/docs/en/Migration-Guides/Abp-4_0.md

 Since the ABP Framework automatically sets these properties, you normally don't need to directly set them.
 If you want to set them, as a best practice, it is suggested to make it in the constructor to not provide a way to change it later.

 These properties implemented with `protected set` in the `Entity` and `AggregateRoot` base classes.
 That means you can still set in a derived class, if you need it.
 Alternatively, you can use reflection to set them (Or use `ObjectHelper.TrySetProperty` which internally uses reflection) out of the class if you have to do.

+## Changed type of the IHasExtraProperties.ExtraProperties

+`IHasExtraProperties.ExtraProperties` was a regular `Dictionary<string, object>`.
+With the version 4.0, it is replaced with `ExtraPropertyDictionary` class which inherits the `Dictionary<string, object>`.

+Most of the applications don't be affected by this change.
+If you've directly implemented this interface, replace the standard dictionary the the `ExtraPropertyDictionary`.

+## ASP.NET Core MVC / Razor Pages UI

+### Use IBrandingProvider in the Volo.Abp.UI Package

+This will be a breaking change for MVC UI, but very easy to fix. `IBrandingProvider` is being moved from `Volo.Abp.AspNetCore.Mvc.UI.Theme.Shared.Components` to `Volo.Abp.Ui.Branding` namespace.
+So, just update the namespace imports.

+## Angular UI

+### Removed the Angular Account Module Public UI

+Angular UI is using the Authorization Code Flow to authenticate since the version 3.1.0 by default.
+Starting from the version 4.0, this is becoming the only option, because it is the recommended way of authenticating SPAs.

+If you haven't done it yet, see [this post](https://blog.abp.io/abp/ABP-Framework-v3.1-RC-Has-Been-Released) to change the authentication of your application.

+### Removed the SessionState

+Use `SessionStateService` instead of the `SessionState`.
+See [this issue](https://github.com/abpframework/abp/issues/5606) for details.

 ## Blazor UI